adbar/htmldate/README.rst

 2. If this is not successful, it scans the whole document looking for structural markers: ``abbr``/``time`` elements and a series of attributes (e.g. ``postmetadata``)
 3. If no date cue could be found, it finally runs a series of heuristics on the content (text and markup):

-  1. in "safe" mode, the HTML page is cleaned and precise expressions are searched for
+  1. in ``fast`` mode, the HTML page is cleaned and precise expressions are searched for
   2. in the more opportunistic default setting, date expressions are collected and the best one is chosen based on a disambiguation algorithm

 The module then returns a date if a valid cue could be found in the document.
 The output string defaults to `ISO 8601 YMD format <https://en.wikipedia.org/wiki/ISO_8601>`_.